 Taking into account the above remarks, we arranged our paper in the following way.
 In Section~\ref{sec-empty-tubes} we discuss the effect of virtually empty magnetic tubes and dark matter axions in the Sun's core.
-In Section~\ref{sec-radiative-heating} we present the convective heating and floating of magnetic tubes -- the phenomenon of solar dark matter axions.
-In Section~\ref{sec-tilt} we discuss the physics of magnetic reconnection of the magnetic tubes in the lower layers and the observed features of the slope of Joy's law.
+In Section~\ref{sec-radiative-heating} we present the convective heating and buoyancy of magnetic tubes -- the phenomenon of solar axions of dark matter.
+In Section~\ref{sec-tilt} we discuss the physics of magnetic reconnection of the magnetic tubes in the lower layers and the observed features of the tilt angle of Joy's law.
 Finally, in Section~\ref{sec-summary} we provide a summary and perspective of this work.